cityofaustin/Residential-Permitting/_project_steps/Porch-Carport-Garage/define-copy.md

 ---
-title: Deck > 1.
+title: Conversion > 1.
 Define
 seo_title: Do I need a Deck Permit?
 seo_description: >-
   Find out if you need a deck permit in Austin, Texas, what other permits you